-Throughout the proofs, we use $C>0$ to denote a generic constant and $\epsilon$ for a positive constant that may be arbitrarily close to 0.
-The shorthand $\E_{j}^n [\cdot]$ means the conditional expectation $\E [ \cdot | \mathcal{F}_{t_{j}^n} ] $ for $j=1,...,n$.
-By a localization procedure stated in \citet{JP2012}, we can equivalently assume that all the coefficient processes of $X,\sigma$ are bounded.
-And by applying It$\hat{\text{o}}$'s Lemma and It$\hat{\text{o}}$ Isometry for \eqref{model-volvol}, we can get
+Throughout the proofs, we use $C>0$ to denote a generic constant and $\epsilon$ to denote a positive constant that may be arbitrarily close to 0.
+The shorthand $\E_{j}^n [\cdot]$ denotes the conditional expectation $\E [ \cdot | \mathcal{F}_{t_{j}^n} ] $ for $j=1,...,n$.
+By the localization procedure in \citet{JP2012}, we can equivalently assume that all coefficient processes of $X$ and $\sigma$ are bounded.
+Applying It$\hat{\text{o}}$'s lemma and It$\hat{\text{o}}$ isometry to \eqref{model-volvol}, we obtain

 for $k=1,2,...$.
 We introduce the following notations: